kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone.md

 Be sure to test this on localhost to ensure you can spam your feed with every thought with which you desire.

-Only problem is, now we need a way for:
+The only problem, you may have noticed, is that tweets don't stick around if you refresh your browser.
+So, now we need a way for:

 1. Tweets to stick around if you refresh the browser or go take a nap.
-2. Your friends on the same website to see all the stuff you're posting.
+2. Your friends to be able to see your tweets on their computers.

 ## Enter: sqlite + Prisma

-Now that we've got our app working nicely on single-player single-sesion instances, we need to make it immune to the effects of time and refreshes by storing all of our users' data in a database.
+Now that we've got our app working nicely on single-player single-sesion instances, we need to make it immune to the effects of time and refreshes by storing all of our users' data somewhere persistent.
 We do this by bringing in our old friend, **the database**.
 With it, we'll use [Prisma](https://prisma.io) to handle the datamodel, access the data, and give us type safety throughout the application.

 We start by adding prisma to our project